losenineai/dobc/README.md

 # dobc

-1. dobc now only test in Winddows10 and VS2017.
+1. dobc now only work success in Windows10 and VS2017.
-2. dobc now only work in thumb mode so.
+2. dobc now only work success in thumb mode so.

 ## Build And Compile